 Susan is an outdoor enthusiast and can often be found backpacking in the Sierras.
 When not exploring National Parks, she loves cooking and baking for her family and friends.

-- Structural Engineers Association of Northern California (SEAONC), Structural Engineering Engagement and Equity (SE3) Committee Member and Continuing Education Committee Past Chair
+- Structural Engineers Association of Northern California (SEAONC), Board Member, Business Forum Past Chair, Continuing Education Committee Past Chair

 Masume possesses a broad skill base in the seismic analysis of structures including linear, nonlinear, static, and dynamic analysis techniques.
 She has experience with foundation design including various piling systems, pre-stressed and reinforced concrete design, steel design, viscous dampers, and Buckling Restrained Braced Frames (BRBF).
 She has particular expertise in data analysis and advanced computer modeling of buildings.
 In particular, her modeling of earthquake loading is used to demonstrate structural capacity and pinpoint the deficient areas of a building requiring retrofit work.
 Masume earned a Bachelor’s degree from Sharif University of Technology in Iran, and obtained Master’s degrees at both the University of Arizona and UC Berkeley.